 Local-first design

-icuvisor is local-first: the server binary runs on your computer, reads your intervals.icu data with your credentials, and returns only the requested tool response to the AI client you chose.
+icuvisor is local-first by default: the server binary can run on your computer, read your intervals.icu data with your credentials, and return only the requested tool response to the AI client you chose.
+Hosted mode is available when a client needs a public HTTPS MCP endpoint.

 Why the API key lives in the OS keychain